StealthCSUMBStudent/CST205Final-Team3476/README.md

 You may zoom in on an image by hovering over it, and additonally you may click the image to open it in a new window to better view and download.
 Zooming in on videos naturally applies with the fullscreen function provided by html.

-To Run: Go to the directory that will allow you to use ".\cst205env\Scripts\Activate.ps1".
-Once in the virtual environment, cd to the imported project directory, and run the project with "flask --app app --debug run"
+To Run: Install the following python modules: requests, flask, bootstrap-flask.
+Once done, cd into cst205-Project, and run the project with "flask --app app --debug run"

 Future Work: Stylizing the project a bit more to appear more attractive, adding options for a user to manage how much results they wish to display.